Disconnections

 • you provide false information to be connected

-• you don’t give your retailer acceptable identification
+• you don’t give your provider acceptable identification

 • if you conduct illegal activities at the property

-Your retailer can’t disconnect your electricity or gas:
+Your provider can’t disconnect your electricity or gas:

 • before 8am or after 3pm on a business day